doctorfree/Asciiville/markdown/asciiville.1.md

 : Indicates use ranger file manager as the default command

 **-z**
-: Indicates use mutt email client as the default command
+: Indicates use neomutt email client as the default command

 *ASCIImatics animation options:*